julian-iaquinandi/dotfiles/windows-install/.config/windows-install/readme.md

 # Windows Env Setup

 This has been created to setup my Development environement on Windows.
-This can be very handy for setting up new machines and/or windows sandbox to test new apps and changes to workflow.
+This can be very handy for setting up new machines and/or Windows Sandbox to test new apps and changes to workflow.

+## Install

-## Open powershell as admin
+### Open powershell as admin

 Paste the following: